FREE for Professors

 What does "LMS-ready" actually mean?

-Works seamlessly with your LMS, no IT admin needed.
-Students access the simulation via a course code or direct enrollment link you share in Canvas, Blackboard, D2L, or Moodle.
-The Instructor Kit includes step-by-step setup guides for each LMS.
-At the end of each turn, export a grade CSV and import it directly into your gradebook in seconds.
+Embed link + grade import — not full LTI passback.
+Students open the simulation via an embeddable link or course code you share in Canvas, Blackboard, D2L, or Moodle—not a full LTI grade passback.
+The Instructor Kit includes setup guides for each LMS.
+After each turn, export a grade CSV and import it into your gradebook.
 Automatic gradebook sync is on our roadmap.
-Students can register using their institutional email address.
+No IT admin ticket required to get started.

 What does the AI feedback actually say?